-Since FY 2003, there has been a 59% increase in the number of children eligible for and receiving early intervention services (9,182 in FY2003 compared to 14,636 in FY2010).
-This does not include the additional 1,325 children receiving early intervention services under the Extended IFSP Option since February 1, 2010.
+Since FY 2003, there has been a 74% increase in the number of birth to three eligible children receiving early intervention services (9,182 in FY2003 compared to 15,989 in FY2011).
 While the number of children and families served by local infants and toddlers programs has increased, federal and State funding to local programs has not increased.
 The IDEA Part C federal award decreased by 3.62% for SFY 2011 and the level of State funding has remained consistent since SFY 2009.
 For SFY 2011 local governments contributed more than 70% for early intervention in Maryland.

 The Maryland Infants & Toddlers Act of 2002 established a state funding formula to provide support based on the annual cost per child and the number of children and families served annually.
-The formula was designed so state funding would never exceed 20% of the overall Program cost.
-Currently, state funding represents 14% of the overall Program cost.
+The formula was designed so State funding would never exceed 20% of the overall program cost.
+Currently, state funding represents 14% of the overall program cost.

-Additionally, from July 1, 2009 through September 30, 2011, a temporary infusion of federal funds was awarded through the ARRA (ARRA I & II, ARRA Extended IFSP Option incentive grant).
-However, the ARRA funding expires on September 30, 2011, with no provisions for carryover.
+From July 1, 2009 through September 30, 2011, a temporary infusion of federal funds was awarded through the ARRA (ARRA I & II, ARRA Extended IFSP Option Incentive grant).
+However, the ARRA funding was required by the federal government to be liquidated by December 31, 2011, with no provisions for carryover or additional funding.

-The MITP has been able to demonstrate progress on all federal compliance and performance indicators.
-However, while the MITP has exceeded targets for several indicators, a number of indicators did not meet the State and/or federal targets established.
-To ensure that the local Infants and Toddlers Programs have the capacity to comply with federal and State requirements as well as to provide high quality services and supports to produce positive results for infants and toddlers with disabilities and their families, increased fiscal support is essential.
+Over the past several years, the MITP has been able to demonstrate progress on all federal compliance and performance (results) indicators.
+In SFY 2011, the MITP met or exceeded federal and State targets on five indicators, while targets were not met or slippage occurred on four indicators including child outcomes.
+To ensure that the local Infants and Toddlers Programs have the capacity to comply with federal and State requirements as well as to provide high quality services and supports to produce positive results for young children with disabilities and their families, increased fiscal support is essential.